What is a grow light timer?

 - Flowering-12 hours of light followed by 12 hours of darkness.
 This simulates the changing of sun light during fall, and induces heavy blooming.

 If you want to learn more about grow lights, visit our learning center!
-If you have any questions about grow light timers, controllers, flip boxes, or any of the parts and accessories we carry, give one of our experienced growers a call today at 888-815-9763.
+If you have any questions about digital light timers, controllers, flip boxes, or any of the parts and accessories we carry, give one of our experienced growers a call today at 888-815-9763.